covalenthq/covalent-docs/docs/content/learn/querying-with-primer-inter.md

 # Querying with Primer (Intermediate)

-In the previous cookbook recipe, you were able to use Primer to query the blockchain for exact matches and the dot notation.
+In the previous cookbook recipe, you were able to use Primer to query the blockchain for exact matches and with the dot notation.
 In this guide, we  will use Primer's comparison operators and combine query criteria to make compound queries.

 ## Comparison operators